isabella232/kano-code/app/lib/challenge/README.md

 If a plugin exposes a `challengeGeneratorMiddleware`, it will automatically be added to the list of middlewares.

-Example on how the Parts Plugin might generate steps for parts:
+Example of how the Parts Plugin might generate steps for parts:

 ```js